Rachel Abbott, Director

 In the early 2000s we saw an explosion of understanding coming from behavioural economics.
 These frameworks and concepts allow us to make more sense of human behaviour than ever before.
 We launched The Behavioural Architects in 2011 to embrace this new learning, and it was the first UK agency with BE as its foundation.
 Our aim is to reinvigorate research methodologies as well as to develop new ones and to build bridges between the real world and academia.
 I have written and spoken widely on the subject for various institutions and publications, including the MRS, Marketing Society, Market Leader, Aura, AQR, London Business School and Impact magazine.

-Gill O'Hanlon, Director
+Gill O'Hanlon, Managing Partner

 I have 15 years of experience as a qualitative researcher and am an experienced moderator, with a first in business and marketing.
 Prior to joining The Behavioural Architects in 2013 I was Head of Qualitative Research at The Futures Company where I worked with key global clients across a range of sectors including the financial services and FMCG.